OPERATING PROCEDURES

 The Board of Directors will select a Coordinator of Officials on a one-year rolling contract.
 At the end of each year, the Board of Directors will review the Coordinator of Officials’ performance.
 If they choose not to post the job or make changes to the contract by the end of the business year, then the contract will be automatically renewed for the next year.
 During April or May, any member who wishes to apply for the position can do so.
 The board will evaluate each proposal.
 Any member that wishes to apply must have been a member in good standing for the last two (2) seasons.

-The Coordinator of Officials will select Assistant Assignor(s) and upon confirmation from the Board of Directors the Assistant Assignor(s) shall assist the Coordinator of Officials.
+The Coordinator of Officials will select Assistant Assignor(s) and upon confirmation from the Board of Directors, the Assistant Assignor(s) shall assist the Coordinator of Officials.
 If the Board does not confirm that individual, then the Coordinator of Officials shall select someone else until an individual can be confirmed by the Board of Directors.
+The Coordinator of Officials will be responsible for evaluating each Assistant Assignor(s) performance for the current season.
+The performance evaluation and improvement plan shall be presented to the board at the conclusion of each season.

-The Board of Directors will select a Treasurer/Administrative Secretary on a one-year rolling contract.
-At the end of each year, the Board of Directors will review the Treasurer/Administrative Secretary’s performance.
+The Board of Directors will select a Secretary/Treasurer on a one-year rolling contract.
+At the end of each year, the Board of Directors will review the Treasurer / Administrative Secretary’s performance.
 If they choose not to post the job or make changes to the current contract by the end of the business year, the contract will be automatically renewed for another year.
 During April or May, any member who wishes to apply for the position can do so.
 The board will evaluate each proposal.
 Any member that wants to apply must have been a member in good standing for the last two (2) seasons.

 POTENTIAL CONFLICT OF INTEREST: